 The CSG is the official IUCN Red List Authority responsible for conducting Red List assessments for cetacean species.
 The CSG works closely with the IUCN Red List Programme to assess, evaluate, and determine the appropriate extinction risk category for each species.
-The CSG attempts to update all species assessments at least once every ten years, and more frequently for species assessed in a threatened category.
+The CSG attempts to update all species assessments at least once every ten years, applying the Red List criteria to do so, and more frequently for species assessed in a threatened category.
 Members of the CSG with expertise on a particular species are recruited to draft the Red List assessments, and these are reviewed by members of the CSG Red List Authority before being submitted to IUCN for checking and publication.

 Subspecies and Subpopulation Red List Assessments